 Overview – The North Country National Scenic Hiking Trail

 The North Country Trail is one of eleven national scenic trails, the original one the venerable Appalachian Trail.
 These are long distance hiking trails intended for convenient local short trips as well as the longer wanderlust challenges.
-The narrow primitive footpath, intended for a natural and remote experience, is characteristic of the long trail and so is the connection with other trails and exciting waypoints.
+The narrow primitive footpath, intended for a natural and remote experience, is characteristic of the long trail and so is the connection with other trails and exciting way-points.

 Puffer Pond